IT-Skills-Exchange/algorithms-structures-patterns/data-structures/doc/heap.md

 * Then we have to fix the heap (heapify)
 * We compare the new item against its parent
 * If the item is greater than its parent, we swap it with its parent
-* We then then rinse and repeat
+* We then rinse and repeat

 Heaps - Delete